Steins;Gate: the anime makes time travel its own strength

 Faris NyanNyan (Rumiho Akira): despite her apparent simplicity, she is a very self-conscius girl who wants to prevent her friends from suffering.
 For this reason she usually hides her real intimate feelings behind her catchphrase “nya“.

 How to make 50$/day.
 Facebook, Pinterest and marketing ads.
-Our article and free video (only registration)
+Our article and free video (webinar)

 In order to appreciate the effort to design a coherent story which makes the presence of multiple timelines the pivot of the entire plot, it’s necessary analyzing that different kind of time-travel are experienced by the memeber of the Future Gadget Laboratory: